Cirkit Designer Logo

 Pin Configuration and Descriptions

 The Socket PTF08A does not have specific pin functionality, as it is a passive component designed to hold ICs.
-However, the pin layout corresponds directly to the IC inserted into the socket.
+However, the pin layout corresponds directly to the IC it houses.
 Below is a general representation of the pin configuration:

 Pin Number Description